The Butler School of Piano Technology

 Learn Piano Tuning at your own pace!

-Our long-range goal is to foster the next generation of piano tuner/technicians by providing the foundation for developing the skills needed to service performance instruments.
-Your instructor has worked with concert artists from around the world.
-There is, in fact, a real need for full-service, high-level piano technicians!
+Our primary objective is to nurture the next generation of piano tuner/technicians by laying the groundwork for developing the skills necessary to maintain performance instruments.
+Our instructors have worked with concert artists from across the globe.
+There is indeed a genuine demand for comprehensive, high-level piano technicians.

-Fewer and fewer piano tuners are learning aural tuning skills.
-Today, the trend for piano tuners is to use ETDs - Electronic Tuning Devices.
-There is a real need within the Piano Technicians Guild for those with aural tuning skills.
-We believe that developing your aural tuning skills can lead to a high level of voicing and regulation skills.
+Fewer and fewer piano tuners are acquiring aural tuning skills.
+Presently, the prevailing tendency among piano tuners is to rely on ETDs - Electronic Tuning Devices.
+However, there is a distinct need within the Piano Technicians Guild for individuals with aural tuning skills.
+Cultivating your aural tuning skills can lead to a high proficiency in voicing and regulation skills.

-Some believe that aural tuning skills are unnecessary when using an ETD.
+Some argue that aural tuning skills are redundant when using an ETD.
 Our response is: You don't know what you don't know!
-Tuning is all about the music.
-Tuning is as much about the arts as it is about the sciences.
-The human ear can hear things that machines can't.
+Tuning is deeply tied to music and is as much about art as it is about science.
+The human ear can perceive nuances that machines cannot.

-There is something else to consider.
-Piano sales are not as high as they once were.
-Nonetheless, the statistics demonstrate that if new pianos are not being sold, the number of existing pianos needing continual tuning and service will exceed 10,000 per active piano tuner.
-Considering that most people continue to tune their older pianos, the potential for new technicians is very bright.
+Another aspect to consider is that piano sales are not as robust as they once were.
+Nevertheless, statistics indicate that if new pianos are not sold, the number of existing pianos requiring regular tuning and maintenance will exceed 10,000 per active piano tuner.
+Considering that most individuals continue to tune their older pianos, the potential for new technicians is very promising.

 Yes!
 And it should be in reasonable condition.
 The tuning pins should be tight, and the tone should not be too bright.
 If the tone is too bright, we will show you how to 'voice' the piano down so it will not be permanent.